Åke Green: Temperance organisations

 In the beginning of 2008 the organisation IOGT-NTO, a Swedish temperance movement, decided to withdraw Åke Green's membership, stating that his statements about homosexuality conflict with IOGT-NTO's bylaws.

-Instead, Green became an adherent of the Christian temperance movement, the Blue Ribbon.
+Instead, Green became an adherent of the Christian temperance movement, the "Blue ribbon" Blå bandet aligned with the International Blue Cross.
 He was involved in another controversy following the announcement that he was to hold a speech at a common manifestation together with the Social Democrats on 1 May 2008, in Vänersborg.
 The Social Democrats excluded members of the Blue Ribbon, including Green, after several protests, some of which were published in Vänersborgs local newspaper, TTELA.